preky777/Problem_Statements_ACVTech/README.md

     10. Write a script that periodically checks a website and sends an email notification if specific content is updated.

-## Tools Used
+## Content

-- Jupyter Notebook 'assign_acvtech.ipynb'
+- Two important folders 'Questions_and_Files' and 'Solution' are present
+- The 'Questions_and_Files' folder has the questions/task in a word document, has 2 other folders 'files_4th_question' and 'json_file_9th_question' the name itself suggests what they are.
+- The 'Solution' folder has the Jupyter Notebook: 'Solutions.ipynb', has 2 other folders 'cleaned_files_4th_question' and 'folder_for_10th_question' the name itself suggests what they are.
+- The jupyter notebook contains all the solutions for the task.
-- Python programming (Python 3)
+- Python programming (Python 3) is used.

 ## Task Descriptions